gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 ### Variables and Input
 #### Notes for Slide 6
-Input and variables combined are the key to changing the programs behavior when it runs.
+Input and variables combined are the key to changing the program's behaviour when it runs.
 Think of a program that asks the pupils to type in their name before printing it out.
-The programmer cannot possibly know that the pupils name is before hand (or even if this is their name).
-All they can do is store the value that the pupil types in a variable.
-The programmer then has to use the variable everywhere they need the value for the pupils name in the program.
-In this way one program will work of all of the pupils in the class.
-The output of the program - its behavior - now depends on what the user typed in.
+The programmer cannot possibly know that the pupils name is beforehand (or even if this is their real name).
+All they can do is store the value that the pupil types into a variable.
+The programmer then has to use the variable everywhere they need the value for the pupil's name in the program.
+In this way one program will work out all of the pupils in the class.
+The output of the program - its behaviour - now depends on what the user typed in.

 {{% panelWarningTitle title="Important" %}}
-You need __both__ variables an input for this to happen, but not __selection__.
-We will use selection in a later lesson to examine what the user has typed in to change the behavior of the program again.
+You need __both__ variables and input for this to happen, but not __selection__.
+We will use selection in a later lesson to examine what the user has typed in to change the behaviour of the program again.
 Selection is something quite distinct as you will see when it is introduced.
 {{% /panelWarningTitle %}}